 As much as it feels good to take a hot shower as the weather cools down, it can be really drying on your skin.
 Try to keep the water lukewarm in order to minimize the redness it can cause on your skin.
 If you do take those hot showers, try rinsing off with cold water to close your pores, pat the skin dry (don’t rub!), and finish off with a body oil to seal off the moisture.

 Most importantly, listen to your skin regardless of the season.
 Our skin is always changing and it’s important to be attentive to changes in your skin and it’s needs.
 Dryness, breakouts, and irritation are signs that your body may need something or have too much of.
 Dryness and irritation can be from dehydration, being outside for too long, or the lack of moisture in the air as the season changes.
 Breakouts can be a sign of dietary changes, or maybe even a change in your skincare routine (more on this later!).

 Overall, when the seasons change so do your hormones and just like how your body craves certain things in certain seasons (i.e. comfort foods in winter) your skin does too and adjusting your skincare routine is important.
-Introducing these tips into your skincare routine will help ensure the transition into fall season is as seamless as possible.
+Introducing these tips into your skincare routine will help ensure the transition into the cold season is as seamless as possible.